The feasible regions for consecutive patterns of pattern-avoiding permutations: Introduction

+\begin{rem} Our theorem is also valid for various families of pattern-avoiding permutations avoiding multiple patterns.
+For instance all substitution closed-classes satisfy the hypothesis of \cref{thm:dim_is_tight}.
+Substitution closed-classes were first studied by Albert and Atkinson~\cite{MR2170110} and received much attention in various consecutive works.
+We refer to \cite[Section 2.2]{MR4115736} for an introduction to substitution closed-classes.
+We also remark that Benjamini--Schramm limits of substitution closed-classes were recently investigated in \cite{MR4115736}.

+A well-known example of a substitution closed-class is given by \emph{separable permutations}.
+These form the family of permutations avoiding the patterns $2413$ and $3142$ and they have been consider in several mathematical fields (in enumerative combinatorics and algorithmics \cite{MR1620935,MR3359905}, in real analysis \cite{MR3702027}, and in probability theory \cite{MR1093199,MR3813988}). \end{rem}

+Our second main result shows that the consecutive patterns feasible regions $P_k^{\tau}$ for $\tau$ of size three or $\tau$ a monotone pattern is a polytope, and gives a description of the corresponding vertices.
+Precise statements are given in \cref{thm:312-avoiding} and \cref{thm:feasregmonotones*}, after having introduced the required notation.
+We finally conjecture (see \cref{conj:dim_is_tight}) that, whenever $\mathcal C $ is closed for the operation $\oplus $ or $\ominus $, the feasible region is a polytope.

-We can now comment on the connection between these regions and the two ways of studying limits of pattern-avoiding permutations mentioned before.
-For the first one, i.e.\ the study of various statistics for pattern-avoiding permutations, the statistic that we consider here is the number of consecutive occurrences of a pattern.
-For the second one, i.e.\ the study of geometric limits, the relation is with Benjamini--Schramm limits.
-In particular, having a precise description of the regions $P^{\Av(B)}_k$ for all $k\in\Z_{\geq 1}$ determines all the Benjamini--Schramm limits that can be obtained through sequences of permutations in $\Av(B)$.
+We now comment on the connection between the consecutive patterns feasible regions and the two ways of studying limits of pattern-avoiding permutations mentioned before.
+For the first one, i.e.\ the study of various statistics for pattern-avoiding permutations, the statistic that we consider here is the number of consecutive occurrences of a pattern (see, for instance, the survey of Elizalde \cite{MR3526425} for various motivations for studying these patterns).
+For the second one, i.e.\ the study of geometric limits, the relation is with Benjamini--Schramm limits (investigated, for instance, in \cite{bevan2019permutations,borga2018local,MR4115736}).
+In particular, having a precise description of the regions $P^{B}_k$ for all $k\in\Z_{\geq 1}$ determines all the Benjamini--Schramm limits that can be obtained through sequences of permutations in $\Av(B)$.